L11pNeezs/Module346/README.md

 This project is tailored for internal use by Lausanne office employees.
 It's designed to be minimal, fast, and easy to use without requiring external dependencies or a complex setup.

 ---

+## 🛠 Setup
+To set up the Koa-La project follow the instructions in the [SETUP.md](doc/SETUP.md) file.